-Board of Commissioners St. Landry Parish Economic Development District Opelousas, Louisiana
+To the Board of Directors St. Landry Parish Economic Development District Opelousas, Louisiana

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of St. Landry Parish Economic Development District, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise St. Landry Parish Economic Development District's basic financial statements and have issued our report thereon dated December 14, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities of St. Landry Parish Economic Development District as of, and the related notes to the financial statements, which collectively comprise St. Landry Parish Economic Development District's basic financial statements, and have issued our report thereon dated December 22, 2023.